thatericchen/start-up-ideation-form/README.md

 * Responsive UI

 ## Issues and Discussions
 Please feel free to send bugs and issues in the Issues tab.
-If you have GUI suggestions or any other suggestions, please add them in the Discussions tab.
+If you have GUI suggestions or any other suggestions, please email them to me.

 ## Version History